Social Media App

 Some of those questions that pertained to this project were:

-1. What type of functions does this product perform and who does it serve?
+• What functions does this product perform, and who does it serve?

-2. Who are the key Coretechs players on our team who will work on this?
+• Who are the key Coretech players on our team who will work on this?

-4. Will this product be continually developed long term or will it be in maintenance mode quickly?
+• Will this product need significant ongoing development, or will it enter maintenance mode quickly?

-5. What key features require third party integrations or custom coding?
+• Which features require third-party integrations or custom coding?

 This is what we decided on and why for this project: